This document is a work in progress.

 - If you are a customer of WSO2, then in addition to the above mailing list, you can open a ticket in the Support Portal as well.

-[email protected] is a highly confidential internal mailing list visible only to a selected group within WSO2.
-This includes Platform Security Team members and Security Champions of product teams, and people holding leadership roles within WSO2.
+[email protected] is a highly confidential maling list visible only to a selected group within WSO2.
+This includes the Platform Security Team members and Security Champions of product teams, and people holding leadership roles within WSO2.
 All the vulnerability reports are treated with the highest priority and confidentiality.
-If you wish to send secure messages to [email protected], you may use the following key:

 Apart from the mediums mentioned above, please do not use any other medium to report security vulnerabilities of WSO2.
 This includes, but not limited to, public forums, blogs and other websites, social media, public and private chat groups.
-Also, kindly restrain from mentioning the vulnerability to other individuals as well.
-The vulnerability could be publicized only after we complete our Vulnerability Management Process.
-We will work closely with the reporter, and will keep him/her updated with our progress.
-Please refer [Vulnerability Management Process] for more information on what we do once a vulnerability is reported to us.
+Kindly restrain from mentioning the vulnerability other individuals as well.

 What Constitutes a Proper Vulnerability Report